Kenneth

 Kenneth is a given name of Gaelic origin.
 The name is an Anglicised form of two entirely different Gaelic personal names: Cainnech and Cináed.
-The modern Gaelic form of Cainnech is Coinneach; the name was derived from a byname meaning "handsome", "comely".
+The modern Scottish Gaelic form of Cainnech is Coinneach; the name was derived from a byname meaning "handsome", "comely".

 Etymology

 The second part of the name Cinaed is derived either from the Celtic *aidhu, meaning "fire", or else Brittonic jʉ:ð meaning "lord".